-- Looking at the must-do plan, by implementing this plan, rather than the proposed plan, on average, customers would save approximately £2 on their annual bill each year. - Do you feel that the smaller improvement is acceptable in order to save money on your bill? - o Whv/whv not? - [Moderator: if participants have specific questions about why the must-do plan increases cost broadly in line with the proposed plan, use the three statutory requirement costs below to explain] - Are there any areas of the plan that you would be prepared to lose or reduce, in order to reduce the overall impact on your water bill? - As part of its business plan for 2025 to 2030, United Utilities must adhere to the laws and regulations in place that affect how all water companies in England and Wales must act.
-These cover environmental legislation, as well regulations regarding their drainage, wastewater, and storm overflow infrastructure. - These requirements must be addressed in both the proposed and 'must-do' plans: - United Utilities Water has a target in its least cost ('must do') business plan to comply with new environmental standards for 2025-2030, and this will add £60 in 2030 to the average household water bill. - United Utilities Water has a target in its least cost 'must do' business plan to reduce the chances of sewers flooding into properties by 36% for 2025-2030.
+- Are there any areas of the plan that you would be prepared to lose or reduce, in order to reduce the overall impact on your water bill? - As part of its business plan for 2025 to 2030, United Utilities must adhere to the laws and regulations in place that affect how all water companies in England and Wales must act.
+These cover environmental legislation, as well regulations regarding their drainage, wastewater, and storm overflow infrastructure. - These requirements must be addressed in both the proposed and 'must-do' plans: - United Utilities Water has a target in its least cost ('must do') business plan to comply with new environmental standards for 2025-2030, and this will add £47 in 2030 to the average household water bill. - o United Utilities Water has a target in its least cost 'must do' business plan to reduce the chances of sewers flooding into properties by 25% for 2025-2030.
 The least cost 'must do' business plan will also adapt to climate change challenges and reduce the chances of sewer water overflowing into rivers.
-This will add £3 in 2030 to the average household water bill. - To work towards these longer-term targets, United Utilities Water has a target of an average of 20 spills per overflow in its least cost 'must do' business plan for 2025-2030.
-This will increase the average household bill in 2030 by £19. - Knowing that these areas of legislation affect the 'must-do' plan, as well as the proposed business plan, do you feel that this makes the cost of the 'must-do' plan any more or less acceptable to you?
+This will add £3.50 in 2030 to the average household water bill. - o To work towards these longer-term targets, United Utilities Water has a target of an average of 20 spills per overflow in its least cost 'must do' business plan for 2025-2030.
+This will increase the average household bill in 2030 by £33. - Knowing that these areas of legislation affect the 'must-do' plan, as well as the proposed business plan, do you feel that this makes the cost of the 'must-do' plan any more or less acceptable to you?